Home > On PM Motor > Exploring Permanent Magnet Motors: Concepts and Theoretical Analysis

 Mechanical Stress: Permanent magnets may lose their magnetism due to internal structural changes when subjected to severe impact or dropping.

-The effect of temperature, on materials is that each one has a temperature called the “Curie temperature,” where it stops being magnetic.
+The influence of temperature on materials is that each one has a temperature, the so-called “Curie temperature,” where it is no longer magnetic.

-The magnetic properties of magnets can be affected by interference, which could lead to a loss of their magnetism.
+The magnetic properties of magnets may be interfered with and could result in the loss of magnetism.

 Conclusion